France's OVHcloud re-commits to IPO after fire, gives no timetable

-French cloud computing services provider OVHcloud re-committed on Monday to an initial public offering (IPO) on Euronext's (ENX.PA) Paris stock exchange but provided no timetable and no fundraising target.
+PARIS (Reuters) - French cloud computing services provider OVHcloud re-committed on Monday to an initial public offering (IPO) on Euronext’s Paris stock exchange but provided no timetable and no fundraising target.

-The family-owned company had initially announced its plans in March, two days before a major blaze destroyed one of its data centres in eastern France - a disaster that had raised concerns about its capacity to go public. read more

 On Monday it reconfirmed its plans, and disclosed for the first time an annual core operating profit, saying earnings before interest, tax, depreciation an amortisation (EBITDA) amounted to 255 million euros ($309 million) in 2020.